qjebbs/go-sqlb/readme.md

 # Go SQL Builder with Struct Mapping

+> [!WARNING]
+> This package is in an alpha stage.
+The API is subject to change.

 sqlb is a powerful SQL builder and struct mapper.
 It provides,

 - SQL builders to craft complex queries.